MADE IN MiC: the Ministry of Culture at the Salone 2026

 Historical Narratives.
 Dialogues between Art and Design

-Introduction and moderation: Alessio De Cristofaro, Director, Central Institute for Economic Enhancement and Promotion of Cultural Heritage (IC-VEPP)
+Introduction and moderation: Alessio De Cristofaro, Director of the Central Institute for Economic Enhancement and Promotion of Cultural Heritage (IC-VEPP)

 At the origins of Made in Italy: from industrial art museums to E.N.A.P.I.